-U.S. Congresswoman Grace Meng is serving her second term in the United States House of Representatives.
+U.S. Congresswoman Grace Meng is serving her fifth term in the United States House of Representatives.
 Grace represents the Sixth Congressional District of New York encompassing the New York City borough of Queens, including west, central and northeast Queens.

 Prior to serving in Congress, Grace was a member of the New York State Assembly.
 Before entering public service, she worked as a public-interest lawyer.